Is peanut butter keto?

 This page is part of a much broader subject; caring for the temple[4].
 Christians believe that it is in their bodies that Almighty God abides; thus they have a duty to look after themselves.

 In short there is Heavenly Food which leads to life and health; and that which the world provides.
-The latter is often highly-processed; important nutrients have been extracted.
+The latter is often highly-processed; important nutrients have been extracted and toxic chemicals added.

 Frailty and nuts